luan-asym/repo-starter/README.md

 # Repo Template

-> Template for all starting repos regardless of language
+> Template for all open-source repos regardless of language

 ## [Documentation](docs/INDEX.md)